ThreatConnect-Inc/tcex/docs/src/jobs.rst

     }

 ..
 Note:: The hash value is not part of the File Occurrence body and will be stripped out before
           the POST.
-It is used to indicator which File Indicator to add the occurrence.
+It is used to indicate which File Indicator to add the occurrence.

 Sample Job Flow
 ---------------